voxcape/nestjs-notifications/README.md

 }
 ```

+Setting `retryLimit` caps the number of requeue attempts. `delaySeconds` defines the initial delay before retrying and seeds the default exponential backoff.
+Override `shouldRetry` to short-circuit retries for specific errors, and `backoff` to customize the delay that will be passed to the queue adapter on each attempt.

 ## Dispatching notifications

 Inject `NotificationManager` anywhere in your Nest application to send notifications to a `RecipientLike` (email, id, or arbitrary data).
 Passing `skipQueue = true` bypasses the queue adapter even for queueable notifications.